ckc9759/Python-scripting/Shell-Commands/Readme.md

 ### Run commands by passing single strings

 `args` --> It is required for all calls and should be a string, sequence of program arguments.
+If passing a single string with argument we need to put shell = true otherwise it will treat it as the name of file to be executed.